Malleart History, Family Crest & Coats of Arms

 The name Malleart comes from one of the family having worked as a miller or the keeper of a mill.
 The surname Malleart is derived from the Old English word mylenweard.
 This name is common in the southern and western counties; elsewhere, the form Milner predominates.
 The "mill-ward" was the keeper of the mill having derived from the Middle English words "melle, mulle, and mulne."

 The surname Malleart was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Malleart family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Malleart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Malleart research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Malleart History in all our PDF Extended History products and printed products wherever possible.

 Malleart Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Malleart have been found, including: Milward, Milwood and others.

 Early Notables of the Malleart family (pre 1700)